-You’re about to learn the key to making tax free money as a travel nurse.
+You’re about to learn the key to making tax-free money as a travel nurse.
 First things first, you have to know this.
 You are not entitled to tax-free money just because you are a nurse who is taking a 13-week contract in a new state.
-There are lots of travel nurses who travel and have their whole entire paycheck taxed, and it’s also a wonderful way to have freedom (and yes, still make great money.)
+There are lots of travel nurses who travel and have their entire paycheck taxed, and it’s also a wonderful way to have freedom (and yes, still make great money.)
 Travel nurses who earn tax-free money follow certain rules to be able to receive that benefit.
 The rules are grey.
 Not black and white.
 The rules confuse companies, nurses, and other professions that travel too.
-They are grey because there has not been enough federal court cases to tell us in black and white terms that “this is exactly how you do this”.
+They are grey because there have not been enough federal court cases to tell us in black and white terms that “this is exactly how you do this”.
 So we take suggestions.
 The IRS has some suggestions.
 And they are worded in such a way that companies and tax experts all might interpret them ever-so-slightly differently.
 And no one has been proven right or wrong (yet).
 But there are some pretty standard guidelines out there for travel nurses that we can follow to stay safer in case of an audit.

 Travel nurses must have a tax home

 This is not always the same as your permanent residence.
 So as a Travel Nurse, it can get kind of confusing where yours is, right?
 A typical tax home for a typical person is easy.
 It’s where your primary workplace is.
 Where you make the majority of your income.
 Most humans in this world live and make their income from one place.
 But alas, we travelers are not typical.
-We are changing the game a bit by traveling away from our home and making income in many places throughout a year.
+We are changing the game a bit by traveling away from our homes and making income in many places throughout the year.

-In order to get the full scoop on tax homes, Nomadicare got a real tax expert in the house!
+To get the full scoop on tax homes, Nomadicare got a real tax expert in the house!
 Joseph Smith, the founder of Travel Tax, tells us this: “A tax home is necessary for you to receive any of those reimbursements on a tax-free basis.
 A lot of people confuse a tax home with a permanent residence.
-Just because I have a driver’s license, car registration, voter registration, and have all my stuff in place does not necessarily mean that I have tax home.”
+Just because I have a driver’s license, car registration, voter registration, and have all my stuff in place does not necessarily mean that I have a tax home.”

 “A tax home is a money home versus a legal home, and in the Tax Code the tax home is defined as somebody’s regular place of income.”

 Stay with me, okay?
 I know so far it’s still clear as mud.
 I remember being on the phone with my recruiter, getting ready to begin my first contract years ago.
-“You’ll need to have a tax home in order to get the housing stipends,” she said.
+“You’ll need to have a tax home to get the housing stipends,” she said.
 “Okay, great!”
 I said back, having no clue what a tax home was or why they were so important.
 Those were all the details she gave me.
 And I trusted that if I was doing something wrong she would tell me.
-Turns out, recruiters usually don’t usually understand tax homes either, and it’s really up to us to learn this so we stay safe!
+Turns out, recruiters usually don’t understand tax homes either, and it’s really up to us to learn this so we stay safe!

 Tax homes are important because…

-Okay so we are learning, as a Travel Nurse, we must travel away from home in order to receive that tax-free money.
+Okay so we are learning, as a Travel Nurse, we must travel away from home to receive that tax-free money.
 Therefore, we must prove that we have a home to go away from.
 There are certain rules we have to follow for our ‘home’ to become a tax home and qualify.
 If you don’t follow the rules, then everything an agency gives you becomes taxable.

 So what are the rules?
 Well, put on your scuba gear, Travel Nurses!
 We are going to dive into the world of taxes.